Officium/Officium.github.io/README.md

-Yanhua Huang is a software engineer at [Xiaohongshu](https://www.xiaohongshu.com/en), working on large-scale machine learning and reinforcement learning in recommender systems.
+Yanhua Huang is a tech manager at [Xiaohongshu](https://www.xiaohongshu.com/en), working on large-scale machine learning in recommender systems.
+We are hiring interns and full-time engineers in Shanghai and Beijing, with backgrounds in pre-training, multi-modal learning, reinforcement learning, retrieval, ranking, and deep learning system.
+If you are interested, please feel free to contact yanhuahuang [at] xiaohongshu [dot] com.

 ### Publications